diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 Spark’s interactive shell and pyspark both work on YARN as well; simply set HADOOP_CONF_DIR and pass —master yarn to these applications.
 Note that these will run only in client mode since they need to obtain input from the user.

-When running on YARN, Spark applications use a fixed number of executors, which you can set via the `—num-executors` flag to spark-submit, spark-shell, and so on. `By default, this is only two`, so you will likely need to increase it.
-You can also set the memory used by each executor via `—executor-memory` and the number of cores it claims from YARN via `—executor-cores`. `On a given set of hardware resources, Spark will usually run better with a smaller number of larger executors (with multiple cores and more memory)`, since it can optimize communication within each executor.
+When running on YARN, `Spark applications use a fixed number of executors`, which you can set via the `—num-executors` flag to spark-submit, spark-shell, and so on. `By default, this is only two`, so you will likely need to increase it.
+You can also set the memory used by each executor via `—executor-memory` and the number of cores it claims from YARN via `—executor-cores`. `On a given set of hardware resources, Spark will usually run better with a smaller number of larger executors (with multiple cores and more memory), since it can optimize communication within each executor`.
 Note, however, that some clusters have a limit on the maximum size of an executor (8 GB by default), and will not let you launch larger ones.

 Some YARN clusters are configured to schedule applications into multiple “queues” for resource management purposes.
 Use the `—queue` option to select your queue name.